 Applied Research

-Applied research is a type of research that focuses on solving specific, real-world problems faced by organisations or society.
-It uses existing theories and methods to generate practical solutions and actionable recommendations.
+Applied research is a type of research that focuses on solving specific real-world problems faced by organisations, industries, governments, or society.
+Rather than developing theory for its own sake, applied research seeks to generate practical solutions, recommendations, and improvements that can be implemented in practice.

 On this page: